 Makes:20 (3-inch) rolls

 This is no fancy artisan bread.
-These are good old soft dinner rolls, pillowy rounds that taste great fresh out of the oven and slathered in butter or stuffed with something—like in our Pineapple-Braised Pork Sandwich.
+These are good old soft dinner rolls, pillowy rounds that taste great fresh out of the oven and slathered in butter or used for sandwiches like roast beef sliders sliders or our braised pork sandwiches.

 Vegetable oil, for coating the bowl and plastic wrap

 Place the flour, sugar, yeast, and salt in the bowl of a stand mixer and whisk to combine; set aside.

 Melt 8 tablespoons of the butter in a small saucepan over low heat.
 Add the milk and heat until the mixture is warm to the touch but not hot (between 105°F and 115°F on an instant-read thermometer), about 1 minute.
 Pour over the flour mixture and add the eggs.
 Using a stand mixer fitted with a hook attachment, mix on medium-low speed until just combined, about 1 minute.
 Increase the speed to medium high and beat until the dough is smooth and elastic, about 10 minutes.
 (The dough will be sticky.)

 Lightly coat a large bowl with vegetable oil.
 Transfer the dough to the bowl, turn to coat in oil, and cover with a damp towel or plastic wrap.
 Let rise in a warm place until doubled in size, about 1 hour.
 Meanwhile, line a baking sheet with parchment paper; set aside.